IBM-Cloud/docs/services/ContinuousDelivery/pipeline_composites.md

 If you created the composite pipeline for a toolchain that contains delivery pipelines, apps for all of the pipelines in the toolchain are added to the composite pipeline.
 The stages that you configured in the delivery pipelines are automatically mapped to the appropriate spaces in your org, and their status is displayed.
 To view the status of each job in an app, expand the app.

 A deployment plan is also created for the composite pipeline.
-By default, the jobs for all apps run in parallel for a space, but you can change the deployment order in the plan.
+By default, jobs for all apps run in parallel for a space, but you can change the deployment order of your apps in the plan.

 If you created the composite pipeline for a new toolchain, a deployment plan is created for you to customize.